2023 Solar Incentives Guide for Spring Lake, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making the installation and use of solar panels more affordable.
+Solar incentives help mitigate the cost of installing solar panels on your home.
+This category of financial incentives is in place to encourage more homeowners to switch their home over to renewable energy.
 The incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
 Some incentives are given by the federal government, some by the state of North Carolina and some by your utility company, county or municipality.
-Categories of solar incentives include:
+Types of solar incentives might include:

 - Rebates: Solar rebates might be offered by your local utility company, or by your county or state.
 These rebates are essentially cash back that is applied after your purchase of a solar system and before tax credits are calculated.

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if the solar system on your home produces more than a specified (generally small) amount of electricity.
-These types of incentives are typically handled at the state level.
-You can sell SRECs to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces over a specified (generally small) amount of electricity.
+This category of incentives is typically handled by the state government.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Spring Lake solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+The easiest way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Spring Lake solar panel installation expert.

 State & Local Solar Incentives